microsoft/wineryjs/docs/api/request.md

 }
 ```

-Example 3: a request that override an entry point.
+Example 4: a request that override an entry point:
 ```ts
 {
     application: "example",